privacybydesign/irma-documentation/yivi-docs/blog/2026-09-15-credential-identity/index.md

 They are different statements.
 A verifier may accept one issuer and refuse the other.
 Merging the credentials would discard the source of their authority, as the [trust levels post](/blog/who-vouches-for-you) explains.

-It would also create a security problem because replacement deletes every stored copy and holder-binding key in the old batch.
+It would also create a security problem because refreshing a batch deletes its stored copies and holder-binding keys.

-Without the issuer in the hash, any issuer could delete another issuer's credential by issuing the same type and attributes.
-For a one-boolean age credential, a hostile issuer would not even need to guess the values.
+Without the issuer in the hash, copies from one issuer could be grouped with another issuer's credential.
+If that grouping replaced the old batch, a hostile issuer could delete it without even guessing the values.

 The rule therefore depends on a stable issuer identity.
 If a domain changes, a certificate uses a different name, or a trailing slash appears, a renewal gets a new hash.
 The wallet then stores it beside the old batch.

-This is the mirror image of the address problem: one logical credential fails to be recognized as itself.
+This is the mirror image of the department problem: one logical credential fails to be recognized as itself.
 Both failures reveal the absence of a durable identity across issuances.

 The credential issuer URL is the weakest fallback.
 It names the endpoint used to fetch a credential, which need not be the entity that signed it.
 Treating that URL as identity is a Yivi limitation rather than a specification gap.

 SD-JWT VC also treats shifting issuer identifiers as a tracking risk for verifiers to notice.
 An issuer name that changes is not routine churn that a wallet can safely normalize away.

-## Where the rule becomes blind
+## Why the wallet must not guess

-Issuer identity prevents different issuers from overwriting each other.
-Attribute values distinguish many credentials from the same issuer.
-But changed attributes create one band where identity and replacement diverge.
+Issuer identity prevents different issuers from being grouped together.
+Attribute values distinguish logical credentials from the same issuer.

+Changed attributes still leave the wallet unable to decide whether an older credential remains valid.

 <div className="ci-cards">
   <div className="ci-card ci-keep">
-    <div className="ci-title">You add a second email address</div>
+    <div className="ci-title">You join a second department</div>
     <dl>
       <dt>Type</dt><dd>same as one you hold</dd>
       <dt>Issuer</dt><dd>same as one you hold</dd>
       <dt>Attributes</dt><dd><strong>differ</strong> from the stored credential</dd>
     </dl>
-    <div className="ci-verdict">Correct answer: keep both</div>
+    <div className="ci-verdict">Issuer action: keep both valid</div>
   </div>
   <div className="ci-card ci-replace">
-    <div className="ci-title">You move house</div>
+    <div className="ci-title">You transfer departments</div>
     <dl>
       <dt>Type</dt><dd>same as one you hold</dd>
       <dt>Issuer</dt><dd>same as one you hold</dd>
       <dt>Attributes</dt><dd><strong>differ</strong> from the stored credential</dd>
     </dl>
-    <div className="ci-verdict">Correct answer: replace</div>
+    <div className="ci-verdict">Issuer action: revoke the old credential</div>
   </div>
 </div>

-You may hold valid credentials for both a personal and a work email address.
-Adding the second must keep the first.
-But after you move house, your old home address should be replaced.
+Some employees work in both Finance and Legal.
+Joining a second department keeps the first credential valid.
+After a transfer, the employer revokes the credential for the former department.

 The wallet observes the same pattern in both cases: same type, same issuer, different attributes.
-The correct outcomes are opposite.
+Only the issuer knows whether the older statement remains true.

 Attribute names do not help.
-A field describes its value, not whether the new credential adds to or replaces one already stored.
-That relationship is absent from both credentials.
+A field describes its value, not whether an older credential should remain valid.
+The wallet must follow credential status instead of inferring the issuer's intent.

 The complete matrix makes the blind band visible: